mark-williams/a2-gym/readme.md

 Added in-memory API - this will replace the 'api' that just return the contents of a json file.
 It will allow us to POST data so that we can create a maintenance form.

 ###18 Sep 2016
 Now support editing of the instructor name (well, it's a start!) via the api.
+Will need to add validation to the form.